MariaKorshunova/MariaKorshunova/README.md

 ### Hi!
 My name is Maria.
 I am a student of programming school 42 and math teacher 👩‍🏫

-🔭 I’m currently working on MiniRT (render simple Computer-Generated-Images)
+🔭 I’m currently working on Webserv

 🌱 I’m currently learning C and Python DS